br1code/br1-interview-preparation/client/README.md

   - Users can filter the questions by category using a dropdown.
     - **Endpoint:** `GET /api/categories`
 - **Question List** ✅
-  - Displays all questions (Content, Category), optionally filtered by the selected category.
+  - Displays all questions, optionally filtered by the selected category.
     - **Endpoint:** `GET /api/questions?categoryId={Guid}`
-  - Shows the number of submitted answers for each question. ✅
   - Each question includes:
+    - Content, Category ✅
+    - Number of submitted answers for the question. ✅
     - A link to its detail page. ✅
     - A "Delete" button to remove the question and its associated answers. ✅
       - Displays a confirmation modal before deletion.